majkinetor/posh/MM_VPN/README.md

     Cisco AnyConnect Secure Mobility Client (version 4.2.00096) ...

-Complete cumulative log file is saved in the `vpn.log` folder of the module.
+Complete cumulative log file is saved in the file `vpn.log` in the module directory.

 Functions
 ---------